Japantown Boasts a Clothing-Optional Bathhouse But it's Not What You Think

 If you want more of a sit-down meal, nearby Geary, Post and Sutter Streets are brimming with authentic options, especially for sushi, shabu, noodles and sake.
 We recommend Kiss Seafood, the mom-and-pop sushi place that's so intimate there are only seats for 12 people.
 Craving shabu-shabu, the Japanese-style hot-pot fondue?
 Try Shabuden Restaurant.

 In Japantown, even your dreams can be infused with Japanese flair.
-The obvious first choice for accommodations is the Kabuki Hotel, where you can have tea and relax in your own private soaking tub.
+The obvious first choice for accommodations is the newly renovated Kabuki Hotel, where you can have tea and relax in your own private soaking tub.
 But it's not all about serenity: The courtyard connects to Japan Center, so you are only a few steps away from the funky, lively scene where video games, anime, manga, karaoke and other Japanese pop culture staples collide.
 Other options include Kimpton Hotel Buchanan and the nearby Queen Anne, a Victorian caprice known for its ghost tours at Halloween.

 Fun fact: The Kabuki Hotel was the location of the first GaymerX Queer Gaming Conference.